 Class I and II devices are generally used in laboratory and higher precision weighing.
 (Class I 100,000+ divisions) (Class II 10,000 - 100,000 divisions).
 Examples of a Class I Approved Balance is the Mettler JS1603C/A - 320,000 divisions.
 Examples of a Class II Approved Balance are the A&D FX-1200iN, Mettler JS6002 or Scientech ZSE250

 Class III devices are commercial weighing devices not specified in other accuracy classes and also includes scales such as postal scales, animal scales, and others.
-(Class III 1,000 - 10,000 divisions) Examples of a Class III Approved Digital Scale include the A&D EK600i, CAS NC-1 500, Ohaus A71P30DNUS and Mettler JE602.
+(Class III 1,000 - 10,000 divisions) Examples of a Class III Approved Digital Scale include the AND EK610j, A&D EK6100j, A&D EK600i, CAS NC-1 500, Ohaus A71P30DNUS and Mettler JE602.